Skip to main content

 📋OSHA Bloodborne Pathogen Training

-All clinical staff complete annual OSHA Bloodborne Pathogen Standards training (29 CFR 1910.1030).
-Training records are maintained on file.
-New staff complete training before beginning patient care.
+All clinical staff finish annual OSHA Bloodborne Pathogen Standards training (29 CFR 1910.1030).
+Training records are kept on file.
+New staff finish training before starting patient care.

 Annual · All Staff · Records on File